February 1, 2023

 Pupil dilation may be required for your exam.
 Please bring someone with you to assist with driving or plan to allow some time for the eye drops to wear off before driving yourself home.
 Please bring a pair of sunglasses with you and limit your exposure to the sun as much as possible.

 Can I take my medication before my fasting diagnostic appointment?

 Yes.
 You may take your regularly prescribed medication(s).
 Please do not avoid taking any critical prescriptions for any reason.
 You may drink water and sips of black coffee before your fasting diagnostic appointment.

 Who can I bring with me to the exam:

-Family members, caregivers and significant others are permitted to accompany you to your exam.
-Some of our facilities have limited space in the waiting rooms and exams may take anywhere from 20 minutes to several hours, depending on the number of topics to be discussed.
-It’s best to limit the number of additional attendees to these appointments whenever possible.
-If you have any questions about who can accompany you, or how many people can accompany you, please call the VES Contact Center at 1-877-637-8387.
-A VES contact center agent will forward your question to the appropriate facility for an answer.
-Once we receive direction from the facility, we will call you to follow-up.
+If you have any questions about who can accompany you or how many can accompany you for the provider facility site you’ll be visiting, please call the VES Contact Center at1-877-637-8387.
+A VES contact center agent will forward your question to the appropriate facility.
+Once we receive direction from that facility, we will call you to follow up.